lilong9898/ReactNativeTaobao/README.md

 Due to this issue, and the fact that ReactNative `ScrollView` wraps a native `ReactScrollView`, `PanResponder` can not totally block gestures from passing to the native scrollview.
 As a result, sometimes when we try to pull down to refresh, gestures are absorbed by native scrollview to show an overscroll effect, not the pulldown of loading layout.

 To solve this problem, the demo processes gestures in native code, then export the native view to ReactNative's js realm.
 Based on widely-known [chrisbanes/Android-PullToRefresh](https://github.com/chrisbanes/Android-PullToRefresh), the demo simplifies its code, deleting unnecessary mode & attribute, retaining just the gesture processing part: [RCTPullToRefreshScrollView.java](./android/app/src/main/java/com/rntaobao/pullToRefresh/view/RCTPullToRefreshScrollView.java).
-The demo exports it to js realm by [RCTPullToRefreshScrollViewManager.java](./android/app/src/main/java/com/rntaobao/pullToRefresh/viewManager/RCTPullToRefreshScrollViewManager.java).
+Then the demo exports it to js realm by [RCTPullToRefreshScrollViewManager.java](./android/app/src/main/java/com/rntaobao/pullToRefresh/viewManager/RCTPullToRefreshScrollViewManager.java).

 Another problem is how to define loading layout in js, not in java.
 This offers flexibility to hot reload the UI of loading layout.
 Intuitively, the demo tries to pass js element to native view by [Props](https://facebook.github.io/react-native/docs/props.html).
 But this doesn't work since [Native UI Components](https://facebook.github.io/react-native/docs/native-components-android.html) only imports props of primitive types, or simple data structure such as `ReadableArray` & `ReadableMap`.